magujun/javafx-minepark/README.md

 ```

 **Note:** You will need to download the javaFX libs to run the application.

-The following commands apply to a Linux x86_64 environment.
+The following commands are an example for a GNU/Linux x86_64 environment.

 ```
     - curl -L https://download2.gluonhq.com/openjfx/18/openjfx-18_linux-x64_bin-sdk.zip > tmp/openjfx-18_linux-x64_bin-sdk.zip